enso-org/enso/docs/distribution/launcher.md

 universal launcher.
 For example, the Enso IDE can provide an `enso-ide` executable, allowing users to launch the IDE by typing `enso ide`.

+For a plugin to be recognized by the launcher, it needs to support a `--synopsis` option - running `enso-foo --synopsis` should print a short description and return with exit code 0, for the plugin to be considered supported.
+That description will be included in the command listing printed by `enso help`.

 ## Global User Configuration
 The launcher allows to edit global user configuration, saved in the `config` directory inside the Enso distribution structure.